 Congratulations on putting aside a chunk of money for your child's education.
 Sometimes life doesn't go exactly as planned and your child chooses a different path.
 That's okay too.
-The money you've saved in your 529 savings plan will be put to good use.
+The money you've saved in your 529 savings plan can still be put to good use.

 You’re willing to put a bit of money aside so that college will be within reach for your child.
 But what if she's on a different page and won’t need that 529 savings plan for college after all?
 Rest assured that the money you save in a 529 savings plan is always yours and always accessible.
 In fact, the flexibility of the plan is one of its greatest benefits.

 The money in a 529 savings plan isn’t limited to four-year universities.
-Community colleges, seminaries, trade schools … any path your child chooses that involves professional training likely is eligible for a 529 savings plan.
-Find a full list of accredited choices on the FAFSA website.
+Community colleges, seminaries or trade schools ... any path your child chooses that involves professional training likely is eligible for a 529 savings plan.
+Even expenses for fees, books, supplies and equipment required to participate in certain apprenticeship programs are qualified expenses.
+You can start your search for accredited choices on the U.S. Department of Education database.